Homes for Ukraine Update - 10 August 2022

 As the crisis in Ukraine continues, both the British people and government are doing all that they can to help those in desperate need of aid and shelter.

 - The UK has now provided a total of £3.8 billion of economic and military support to Ukraine, £2,3 billion of this is military aid - more than any other country apart from the United States - and £1.5 billion is economic and humanitarian aid.

 - ‘International Ukraine Support Group’ will coordinate the global community to deliver long-term support for Ukraine.

 - New initiative follows the Prime Minister’s six point ‘plan of action’ for the international community to ensure Putin fails in his ambitions.

 - Defensive weapons have been sent to Ukraine, including anti tank and anti aircraft weaponry.
-The NLAW short-range anti-tank weapons have proved particularly effective against Russian tanks and are now being backed up with Starstreak anti-aircraft systems to use against lethal Russian air power inflicting such heavy destruction.
+5,000 NLAW short-range anti-tank weapons have been provided and have proved particularly effective against Russian tanks and are now being backed up with Starstreak anti-aircraft systems to use against lethal Russian air power inflicting such heavy destruction.

-- The Economic Crime Bill introduced last Monday gives the Uk Government historic powers to sanction key Russian officials and oligarchs, confiscate their property and attack the use of London markets for ‘dirty Russian money.’
+- The Economic Crime Bill which was given Royal Assent in March gives the UK Government historic powers to sanction key Russian officials and oligarchs, confiscate their property and attack the use of London markets for ‘dirty Russian money.’
 Over 800 Russian nationals and some from Belarus have now been sanctioned, subject to confiscations and travel bans.
 This extends to over 400 members of the Russian Duma and high-profile Putin allies like Roman Abramovich.